 - Building out lead nurture campaigns that turn Awareness-stage leads into buyers

 You’ll notice that that last point is less about turning traffic into leads, and more about turning those leads into sales, which is obviously highly important as well.

 The thing is, not every lead that comes in is a buyer, at least not straight away.
 In fact, there are three kinds of leads that most companies target.

-It’s clear, then, that each of these three types of leads need to be handled and nurtured differently before they can be converting into a paying customer.
+It’s clear, then, that each of these three types of leads needs to be handled and nurtured differently before they can be converted into a paying customer.

 For example, offering a demo or quote to an awareness-stage lead isn’t going to secure the deal.
 In fact, it’s probably just going to make them think you’re hungry for sales and quite likely scare them off.

 Tip #16: Choose a digital content marketing firm that knows its landing pages from its conversion paths.

 So what do the best content writing services do?
 How can you tell them apart from the riff-raff out there?

 - Check out their website.
 This might seem obvious, but a website tells a lot about a content writing agency.
 If their website is nicely designed, has straightforward navigation, and has content that shows up on search engines, then you’ve already gained some insight into their business.
 If they can do it for themselves, then they can do it for you, too.